dev-cetera/df_router/README.md

             routes: [
               RouteBuilder(
                 basePath: '/home',
-                // Does not dispose the route when navigating away.
-                shouldPreserve: false,
                 builder: (context, prev, pathQuery) {
                   return HomeScreen(pathQuery: pathQuery);
                 },
               ),
               RouteBuilder(
                 basePath: '/messages',
+                // Preserves the route when navigating away.
+This means it will
+                // be kept in memory and not disposed until manually disposed.
                 shouldPreserve: true,
                 builder: (context, prev, pathQuery) {
                   return MessagesScreen(pathQuery: pathQuery);